i-MSCP/plugins/incubator/CronJobs/README.md

 This plugin provide a cron time-based job scheduler for i-MSCP.

-Administrators give cron permissions to their resellers, and the resellers give the cron permissions to their customers according their own permissions.
-For instance, a reseller will be able to give the full cron permission to a customer only if he has also this permission.
+Administrators give cron job permissions to their resellers, and the resellers give cron job permissions to their customers according their own permissions.
+For instance, a reseller will be able to give the full cron job permission to a customer only if he has also this permission.

 Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface in the sense that they can set the UNIX user to use for the cron job execution while the customers cannot.